Clement Edmond Neff Sr.

 The 1826 Census for Hope Twp., Durham Co., Upper Canada, shows Anne (King) Abbey, widow of Isaac Abbey III, is the Head of Household.
 There is: 1 Female age 16 and over.

-The 1826 Census for Haldimand Twp., Northumberland Co., Upper Canada, shows Clement Neff V is the Head of Household.
+The 1826 Census for Haldimand Twp., Northumberland Co., Upper Canada, shows Clement Edmond Neff Sr. is the Head of Household.
 There are 1 Males age 16 - 60; and 3 Males under age 16; and 1 Female over age 16.
 There is also a Tax Assessment for 50 acres of cultivated land, and 20 acres Uncultivated, in the south part of Lot 27 of the 4th Concession.

 Anne (King) Abbey died about 1826, in Hope Twp., Durham Co., Upper Canada.